 The License Agreement specifies that, upon its termination, the Association is to convey to the SCDOT full title to all property and improvements acquired in whole, or in part, with proceeds of the Bonds.
 (As stated in the License Agreement, the title to all real property and improvements thereon acquired or constructed during the term of the License Agreement is held by the SCDOT.)
 The License Agreement specifies a termination date of 50 years after substantial completion of the Southern Connector.
 However, the License Agreement automatically terminates upon repayment, redemption, or defeasance of the Bonds and all other project debt.
-Since the Bonds mature January 1, 2038, management has deemed that date to be the effective termination date of the License Agreement.
+The Bonds are scheduled to mature on January 1, 2038.